Affine Standard Lyndon words: A-type: Introduction

 \subsection{Summary}

 \

-An interesting basis of the free Lie algebra generated by a finite family $\{e_i\}_{i\in I}$ was constructed in the 1950s using the combinatorial notion of \emph{Lyndon} words.
-A few decades later, this was generalized to any finitely generated Lie algebra $\fa$ in~\cite{LR}.
-Explicitly, if $\fa$ is generated by $\{e_i\}_{i\in I}$, then any order on the finite alphabet $I$ gives rise to the combinatorial basis $\sb[\ell]$ as $\ell$ ranges through all \emph{standard Lyndon} words.
-Here, the bracketing $\sb[\ell]$ is defined inductively via Definition~\ref{def:bracketing} with $\sb[i]=e_i$.
+An interesting basis of the free Lie algebra generated by a finite family $\{e_i\}_{i\in I}$ was constructed in the 1950s using the combinatorial notion of \emph{Lyndon} words (we recall these in Definitions~\ref{def:lyndon}--\ref{def:lyndon-2}).
+A few decades later, this was generalized in~\cite{LR} to any finitely generated Lie algebra $\fa$.
+Explicitly, if $\fa$ is generated by $\{e_i\}_{i\in I}$, then any order on the finite alphabet $I$ gives rise to the combinatorial basis $\sb[\ell]$ as $\ell$ ranges through all \emph{standard Lyndon} words (these will be recalled in Definition~\ref{def:standard}).
+Here, the standard bracketing $\sb[\ell]$ is defined inductively with $\sb[i]=e_i$ (see Definition~\ref{def:bracketing}).

-The key application of~\cite{LR} was to simple finite-dimensional $\fg$, or more precisely, to its maximal nilpotent subalgebra $\fn$.
+The key application of~\cite{LR} was to a simple finite-dimensional $\fg$, more precisely, to its maximal nilpotent subalgebra $\fn^+$.
 According to the root space decomposition: